Eating, swallowing and saliva control

 How can speech and language therapy help?

-Making sure that your lips have a good seal is very important, as it will stop saliva flowing from your mouth.
+For example, making sure you can seal your lips well is very important, as it will stop saliva flowing from your mouth.
 Your speech and language therapist can help you with this.

-You can also try these simple exercises at home in front of a mirror.
+You can also try the simple exercises below at home in front of a mirror.
 They’ll help you become more aware of what your lips are doing and how tightly you need to hold them closed to keep saliva in.

 - Close your lips as tightly as possible and hold for a count of four, relax, then repeat five times.